 Thanks to the outstanding quality of our own astronomy institutes (Bern, Geneva, Lausanne and Zurich), which are able to make the most of Swiss participation in the ESO (and the ESA in the field of space astronomy), Swiss astrophysics research enjoys a strong international reputation.
 Research activities range from the search for planets outside our solar system to exploring stars and galaxies of the universe.

-The ESO has a total annual budget of approximately CHF 200 million.
-Switzerland's share of the budget is generally around 5%.
-Through its participation, Switzerland has made an active contribution to the further development of the organisation's infrastructure.
+Switzerland's membership contribution to the ESO is around 4.5% of the total budget of CHF 215 million.
+Through its participation, Switzerland makes an active contribution to the further development of the organisation's infrastructure.